+Other countries that have achieved high vaccination rates and lifted restrictions - such as the U.K. and Israel - are already seeing a resurgence of cases.
 We need a sophisticated way to track what vaccines people have received, and when, so that we are equipped to respond to changes in disease virulence in a measured and proportionate manner.
-Setting onetime, arbitrary thresholds for vaccination is not a lasting solution.
-At the very least, federal and provincial decisionmakers should be developing vaccine passport systems a fall-back optionrather than eschewing altogether in deference to resolvable concerns about equity, patient autonomy and health information privacy.
+Setting one-time, arbitrary thresholds for vaccination is not a lasting solution.
+At the very least, federal and provincial decisionmakers should be developing vaccine passport systems a fail-back option, rather than eschewing altogether in deference to resolvable concerns about equity, patient autonomy and health information privacy Boxe(s):

-Bryan Thomas is an Adjunct Professor, Faculty of Law at the University of Ottawa.
-Colleen M. Flood is the University of Ottawa Research Chair in Health Law & Policy They are editors of Is Two-Tier Health Care the Future?
-(University of Ottawa Press-available open-access).
-They are both members of the University of Ottawa Centre for Health Law, Policy & Ethics.
+Bryan Thomas is an adjunct professor in the faculty of law at the University of Ottawa.
+Colleen M. Flood is the University of Ottawa Research Chair in health law and policy.
+They are editors of Is TwoTier Health Care the Future?
+(University of Ottawa Press - available open- CISION access).
+They are both members of the University of Ottawa Centre for Health Law, Policy and Ethics.